XionVolt/Ai-Ml/Programming/LangChain/RAGs/Rag.md

 - [What is RAG?](https://youtu.be/bL92ALSZ2Cg?si=dwu74W8QrEZsQ6Et&t=237)
 RAG is a technique that combines information retrieval with language generation, where a model retrieves relevant documents from a knowledge base and then uses them as context to generate accurate and grounded responses.

-So basically RAG is a way to make language model smarter by giving it extra information(relevant to that query, that model will use to solve or you cans say to find a answer to the query) at the time you user ask a question.
+So basically RAG is a way to make language model smarter by giving it extra information(relevant to that query, that model will use to solve or you can say to find a answer to the query) at the time user ask a question.

 ## Benefits of using RAG